ibexa/documentation-developer/docs/api/field_types_reference/pagefield.md

 When rendering a Page, its zones are passed to the layout as a `zones` array with a `blocks` array each.
 You can access them using twig (e.g. `{{ zones[0].id }}` ).

-Each div that's a zone should have the `data-ez-zone-id` attribute with zone ID as a value for a zone container.
+Each div that's a zone should have the `data-ibexa-zone-id` attribute with zone ID as a value for a zone container.

 To render a block inside the layout, use the Twig `render_esi()` function to call `EzPlatformPageFieldTypeBundle:Block:render`.